hungrysocks/AnonPost/README.md

 Anonymous Image Board bot for Discord, inspired by 4chan/Futaba channel

-Made for and by discord.gg/qatar - viist if u need help
+Made for and by discord.gg/qatar - visit if u need help

 ---

 # Guide
 *You likely cannot afford a hosting service.
-In the rare case you can, scroll down for the selfhost guide.*
+If you can, refer to the selfhost guide.*
 - Add the bot to your server with this link: https://discord.com/oauth2/authorize?client_id=1374149127725650083&permissions=8&integration_type=0&scope=bot
 - Type `/setupanonch #channel` to setup anonymous posts.
 You will see a popup if setup correctly.
 - You can disable posts at any time with `/removeanonch #channel`